1solation/how-to-become-something-youre-not/how-to-become-something-youre-not/slides.md

         vertical_flip=False)  # flip images vertically randomly
 ```
 <br>
-This gave me over 100,000 images, rather than the 10,000 I started with
+This gave me a lot more images than the 10,000 I started with

 </div>